Penstemon: Horticulture

-Although penstemons are among the most attractive native flowers of North America, Europe has traditionally been far more active in their hybridization with hundreds of hybrids developed since the early 19th century.
+Although penstemons are native to the Americas, Europe has traditionally been far more active in their hybridization with hundreds of hybrids developed since the early 19th century.
 The first offer of seeds for sale as by John Fraser in 1813.
 The earliest development is somewhat shrouded in mystery; for instance Flanagan & Nutting's 1835 catalog mentions a 'Penstemon Hybridum' but does not describe it.

 By 1860, a half-dozen French growers are known to have developed hybrids, most notably Victor Lemoine, while in 1857 the German Wilhelm Pfitzer listed 24 varieties.
 In 1861 the British Royal Horticultural Society held trials in which 78 varieties were entered.
 The Scottish firm of John Forbes first offered penstemons in 1870, eventually becoming the biggest grower in the world; in 1884 their catalog listed 180 varieties.
 By 1900 Forbes had offered 550 varieties, while Lemoine had developed nearly 470 by the time of his death in 1911.
 Few of these have survived to the present day.

-A number of different species have been used in the hybridization process, notably P. cobaea and P. hartwegii.
+A number of different species have been used in the hybridization process, notably Penstemon cobaea and Penstemon hartwegii.

-The American Penstemon Society was formed in 1946 to promote both horticultural and botanical interest.
+The American Penstemon Society was formed in 1946 to promote both horticultural and botanical interest, and is now the International Cultivar Registration Authority for the genus.

-In North America, penstemons are often used in xeriscape landscaping, as many are native to desert or alpine regions and thus quite hardy.
-One of the largest collections of penstemons in North America is found at The Arboretum at Flagstaff, Arizona, which hosts a Penstemon Festival each summer.
+In North America, penstemons are often used in xeriscape gardening, as many are native to desert or alpine regions and quite hardy.